manu354/cryptocurrency-arbitrage/README.md

 ## Adding and removing markets

-Currently you will have to add a market object with the correct settings in the array `markets`, situated in the `settings.js` file .
+Currently you will have to add a market object with the correct settings in the array `markets`, situated in the `settings.js` file.
 I am updating the project every day and this will change soon.
 (Will be able to add a market from the frontend soon)

 ## Built and deployed with